Mandatory Student Fee Prioritization Report

 SGA Academic Appeals Policy

-If a student feels that there has been extenuating or mitigating circumstances that resulted in them not being able to meet the GPA requirement for SGA, he/she can appeal this requirement by submitting in writing or via email a letter explaining his/her extenuating or mitigating circumstance to the Dean of Students to set up an appeal’s hearing.
+If a student feels that there have been extenuating or mitigating circumstances that resulted in them not being able to meet the GPA requirement for SGA, he/she can appeal this requirement by submitting in writing or via email a letter explaining his/her extenuating or mitigating circumstance to the Dean of Students to set up an appeal’s hearing.

 Resolutions are documents passed through the Student Senate that affect policy or make a statement or stance on a particular issue.
 Resolution's content can range from parking space assignments to constitutional revisions.
-If there is an issue that is of high concern to you, talk to your senator about introducing a resolution to have the senate discuss the matter.
+If there is an issue that is of high concern to you, talk to your senator about introducing a resolution to have the Senate discuss the matter.

 Past resolutions are available for review in the SGA archives.
-Contact the SGA Secretary at email@example.com to setup an appointment to view the records.
+Contact the SGA Secretary at email@example.com to set up an appointment to view the records.